okon0miyaki/GenshinWebDesign/README.md

 # GenshinWebDesign
 I create this repo cause i like Scaramouche/Wanderer Personality <br/>
-also, for learning html with inline CSS
+also, for learning html with inline CSS in basic